qamarian-sds/sds/Spec.md

 The version data is a data that must be present in a valid _.sds_ file.
 The value of this data shall be the version and model no of SDS used to organize the dir.
-As stated above, it is recommended that this day should always be the first data in a _.sds_ file.
+As stated above, it is recommended that this data should always be the first data in a _.sds_ file.
 Example:

 ~~~~
 Version:0.1.0-1